egorborisov/folium_maps/README.md

-# folium_maps
+# Folium maps
 Examples of building informative maps using the folium package